 Combine olive oil and garlic in a small dish.
 Add salt and pepper to taste.
 Brush over puff pastry squares, then top with asparagus.
 Brush asparagus with additional oil.

 Sprinkle tarts with parmesan cheese, then bake for about 20 minutes or until golden brown.
 Rotate pan halfway through.
 Serve hot or at room temperature.

-Now that you have some easy food ideas, make sure to check out my French Themed Party Decorations and Printables, too!
+Now that you have some easy food ideas and know how to make my easy Croquembouche recipe, make sure to check out my French Themed Party Decorations and Printables, too.

 Then, you'll have everything you need to create an awesome French-themed party!

 And for even more creative food ideas, check out my roundup of over 70 Birthday Cake Alternatives!